 Cases are generally diagnosed by GPs, not sexual health clinics.
 If you had sex with someone recently or you share your house with others, they can be vaccinated to stop them getting the infection – they should see a doctor straight away.

 Avoid sex until you are told you’re no longer infectious or until your partners have been vaccinated.

 A blood test will confirm whether you have the virus.

 In most cases no treatment is needed for acute hepatitis B. It may take a while for you to recover and you may want to take some time off work.

 - avoid recreational drugs to allow your liver to get better

 - avoid smoking because of the health problems it causes

 - eat a healthy balanced diet.

-If you have chronic hepatitis B, you may need treatment at some point to try to slow down the replication of the virus.
+If you have chronic hepatitis B, you may need treatment to slow down the replication of the virus.
 However, treatment cannot usually cure chronic hepatitis B. A small number of carriers go on to get liver disease (and a small number of those get liver cancer), and may need a liver transplant.